Marfien/rewi-bw/README.md

   generator: empty # Map generator (currently only empty is supported)
 map:
   icon: log_2:1 # icon in format <id>[:<data>]
-  displayName: "Medieval Mansion" # display name
+  display-name: "Medieval Mansion" # display name
   border: # The border of the map
     x1: 21
     x2: -167